 You can follow your child’s development by watching how they play, learn, speak, and act.
 Developmental milestones are things most children can do by a certain age.
 Not reaching these milestones, or reaching them much later than other children, could be a sign of a developmental delay.
-Your chid’s early development is a journey.
-Use this map of milestones to know what to look for along the way: Arabic, Bosnian, Burmese, English, French, Nepali, Somali, Swahili

 - If you are concerned about your child’s development, talk to your child’s doctor and ask for a developmental screening.
 If you or the doctor is still concerned, ask the doctor for a referral to your local Children’s Integrated Services team.

-- 5 years of age
+Milestones 2 months – 5 years